First National's commitment to privacy

 Accountability to customer

-Why we collect information and how we use your personal info
+Why we collect information and how we use your personal information

-Whenever we collect personal information about you, we will explain how we intend to use the information.
-We will limit the information we collect to what we need for those purposes and we will use it only for the purposes described.
+Whenever we collect personal information, we will explain how we intend to use the information.
+We limit the information we collect to what we need for those purposes and we use it for the purposes described.

-- to evaluate your application for financing, particularly with respect to the credit risk being undertaken by reviewing your credit history and transactions (including annual income, assets, liabilities and account history), and to update this information
+- to evaluate your application for financing, particularly with respect to the credit risk being undertaken by reviewing your credit history and transactions (including income sources, assets, liabilities and account history), and to update this information

-- to evaluate your financial needs and determine which financial products or related services, whether provided by us or organizations with which we have strategic alliances, may be of use to you and help meet your needs;
+- to evaluate your financial needs and determine which financial products or related services, whether provided by us or organizations that we conduct business with to help meet your needs;

-- to verify your identity (such as, for example, name, address, occupation, date of birth) and check your name against Canadian and foreign watch lists;
+- to verify your identity when you contact us with questions and requests; and to check your name against Canadian and foreign watch and sanctions lists;

 - to administer our financial and lending programs, including the securitization program sponsored by Canada Mortgage Housing Corporation (“CMHC”);

-- to offer and administer mortgage life insurance products relating to the loan (we collect personal health information on the application form and provide it to the insurer);
+- to offer and administer mortgage life insurance and critical illness products relating to the loan (we collect some personal health information on the application form and provide it to the insurer for processing);

 - to renew or refinance existing mortgages, transfer / switch mortgages from another institution or fulfill payout and discharge requests;